Tiffany dealing with an amorous and obsessive Wintersmith.

 In this corner, Nanny Ogg's BadassLoveable Sex Maniac cat, Greebo.
 In this corner, Granny Weatherwax's puny little kitten, You.
 Poor Greebo.

-Yeah, the only other animal that's even slowed Greebo down before now was Mrs. Gogol's cockerel Legba.
+Yeah, the only other animals that even slowed Greebo down before were Mrs. Gogol's cockerel Legba and a Mama Bear vixen defending her kits.

 Notice how this correlates towards the relationships between witches.
 Mrs. Gogol and Nanny Ogg are about equal, though I would rank Nanny Ogg a bit higher.
 Granny Weatherwax is..., well, she's Granny Weatherwax.
 So, You beats Greebo, but Greebo and Legba cannot beat each other.